Bharath-K3/Portfolio/README.md

 ## Trailblazing the AI Frontier: My Professional Odyssey 🚀

 ### University of North Texas (UNT) | 2023 - Present
-*PhD Candidate in Computer Science & AI Research Vanguard*
+*PhD Student in Computer Science & AI Research Vanguard*

-Embarking on a quest to push the boundaries of AI, I have transitioned from a Master's student in Artificial Intelligence to a determined PhD candidate in Computer Science.
+Embarking on a quest to push the boundaries of AI, I have transitioned from a Master's student in Artificial Intelligence to a determined PhD Student in Computer Science.
 My mission?
 To unravel the mysteries of Deepfake image analysis and fortify digital security through ocular biometrics.

 🔬 **Research Highlights:**
 - Spearheading cutting-edge research in generative AI, digital vulnerabilities, and robust defense mechanisms